getsentry/sentry-cocoa/develop-docs/DECISIONS.md

 versions with GH actions.

 It’s worth noting that we want to keep running benchmark tests on SauceLabs as they run stable.

+## Removing SentryPrivate <a name="removing-sentryprivate"></a>

+Date: March 4th 2024
+Contributors: @brustolin, @philipphofmann, @kahest

+With the necessity of using Swift, we introduce a secondary framework that was a Sentry dependency.
+That means we could not write a public API in Swift or access the core classes from Swift code.
+Another problem is that some users were experiencing issues when compiling the framework in CI.

+Swift is the present and has a long future ahead of it for Apple development.
+It's less verbose, requires fewer files, and is more powerful when it comes to language features.

+Because of all of this, we decided that we want Swift for the core framework.
+The only obstacle is that SPM doesn't support two languages for the same target.
+To solve this, we exposed Sentry as a pre-built binary for SPM.
+This adds the benefit of Sentry not being compiled with the project, which speeds up build time.

+Another challenge we face with this decision is where to host the pre-compiled framework.
+We choose to use git release assets.
+To understang CI changes needed to publish the framework please refer to this [PR](https://github.com/getsentry/sentry-cocoa/pull/3623).